 Primary Hyperparathyroidism is common!

 IMPORTANT!
-Almost 100% of hyperparathyroidism is PRIMARY hyperparathyroidism, which is what 99.9% of this huge website is about.
+Most cases of hyperparathyroidism are PRIMARY hyperparathyroidism, which is what most of this huge website is about.
 You should NOT read this page if your doctor did not mention secondary hyperparathyroidism.
 You should read this if you have kidney problems, and you must read this if your doctor said you have high parathyroid hormone and secondary hyperparathyroidism because you are developing kidney failure!
 You will learn that unless you are having kidney dialysis every other day because you don't have any kidneys, then it is almost guaranteed you do not have secondary hyperparathyroidism.
 This is the only page of this very large website on secondary hyperparathyroidism.

 OK, Here we go: Secondary Hyperparathyroidism: